marodrig/neighborhood-map-project/README.md

+# Neighborhood Map.
+  Project using Javascript and the Google Maps API to create a map of a neighboorhod, and a list of mass transit stops and some locations of interest.

-# About
+## About

-Project 5 of nano-degree program, a neighborhood map web application using knockoutJS, and Google Maps API.

 ## Requirements
 - knockoutJS
 - jQuery
+- Foundation CSS and Foundations Icons.

 ## Usage